 By Samantha Martin

 Lard.
 It is one of the most versatile and useful items to occupy the kitchen of any homesteading or health conscious person.
 Lard is used in many recipes, including biscuits and pie crusts, and many a dairy farmer has mixed lard with cayenne pepper to create a stimulating udder cream.
 What was once regarded as an artery clogging fat is now esteemed to be a natural and healthy fat when made from naturally raised animals.
 Forested pigs that are raised without drugs yield a healthier fat than what can be found in most stores.
 If you are fortunate enough to buy or raise a forested pig, you likely have some fat sitting in your freezer.
-Here is your chance to make some lard and bring back to life a skill that our grandparents used.
+Here is your chance to learn how to render lard with a slow cooker and bring back to life a skill that our grandparents used.

 If you mention to most any one that you plan to render lard you will get looks of fear and stories of the dangers of lard rendering.
 Don’t believe the stories and have some faith in the technology that has brought to almost every kitchen a slow cooker.
 Rendering lard in a slow cooker is not only safe but easy.

-Now that rendering lard is this simple, there is no excuse to not bake fresh biscuits and pie crusts.
+Now that you know how to render lard, there is no excuse to not bake fresh biscuits and pie crusts with homemade lard.
 You will notice a huge difference in how these items taste with freshly rendered lard and you can finally use up all the pork fat sitting in the deep freezer!

 Samantha Martin lives in north Georgia with her husband and seven children on a thirty-acre farm.
 She has a growing herd of Jersey cows and wool sheep.
 In her spare time she likes to quilt, knit, eat dark chocolate and sit on the front porch with a glass of sweet tea.
 Follow her large family and farming adventures on her blog http://mybarefootfarm.com/.